mbhutton/copy4workflowy/README.md

 A notification is shown when the page title and URL are copied to the clipboard.

+Special handling is given for WorkFlowy pages:
+- URLs on WorkFlowy dev and beta domains are replaced with the workflowy.com domain.
+- Page titles for WorkFlowy items are edited to emphasise that they are links.

 ## Limitations

-- No special handling is given for WorkFlowy pages (re alternative domains, and more useful page titles).
 - The keyboard shortcut is hard coded and cannot be changed without modifying the script.
 - It won't work on any web sites which aren't scriptable by Tampermonkey.